OdatNurd/OverrideAudit/docs/content/config/settings.md

 ## Opening Settings

-In order to view OverrideAudit's settings, you can use the `Preferences > Settings > OverrideAudit >Settings` menu item or the `Preferences:
-OverrideAudit Settings` command from the Command Palette.
+In order to view OverrideAudit's settings, you can use the `Preferences > Settings > OverrideAudit >Settings` menu item or the `Preferences: OverrideAudit Settings` command from the Command Palette.

 !!!
-NOTE
+NOTE "Differences in Menu layout on MacOS"

     On MacOS, the `Preferences` menu is under `Sublime Text` in the main menu bar.